sjoerdvankreel/firefly-synth-2/static/Manual.md

 * Show manual: shows this document at the relevant section.
 * Host menu options: DAW specific but typically contains stuff like "add automation lane".

-## Graph plots

-Most modules provide some graph plots.<br/>
-F.e. oscilloscope or filter frequency response plot.<br/>
-When you tweak such a module's parameters FF2 will switch to showing the relevant plots.<br/>

-Each plot shows 1 line representing the current parameter state (basically, what you have set up in the GUI).<br/>
-If enabled ("Plot Visuals From Engine") this shows an additional line (for global modules)<br/>
-or an additional line per voice (for voice modules) that accurately reflects what the audio engine is currently doing.

 ## Top section
 Contains everything that is not directly related to generating audio.